 Fountain Square is located just southeast of downtown Indianapolis.
 While known for it’s thriving art and music scene, Fountain Square has so much more to offer.
 This is a older neighborhood and somewhat of a melting pot, with everyone from young professionals, artists, business types, and white and blue-collar families all contributing to the cultural tapestry that is Fountain Square.

-You’ll find a mix of vintage shops, trendy restaurants, boutiques, comic book stores, and other unique mom-and-pop establishments, not to mention a thriving lunch scene!
+You’ll find a mix of vintage shops, trendy restaurants, boutiques, comic bookstores, and other unique mom-and-pop establishments, not to mention a thriving lunch scene!

 4. Indiana Avenue

 The Indiana Avenue cultural district stretches diagonally, from the Central Canal to the White River.
 Indiana Avenue has a rich African-American cultural heritage, one which developed in a similar fashion to the Harlem Renaissance of the early 1900s.
-“The Avenue,” as it has been called, was the epicenter of black social, cultural, literary and artistic life, particulary during the 1930s and early ’40s.
+“The Avenue,” as it has been called, was the epicenter of black social, cultural, literary and artistic life, particularly during the 1930s and early ’40s.

 Nowadays, the Indiana Avenue cultural district is home to a diverse collection of cool galleries, clubs, historic attractions, artist studios, niche restaurants, museums, parks and public art.
 It is home to the Madame Walker Theater and historic Stutz Business Center, the latter of which houses the Stutz Artists Association, which represents a diverse collection of artists, photographers, painters, sculptors, silversmiths and illustrators.